 Log data for Google Cloud Platform (GCP) services is collected and exposed through the Google Cloud Stackdriver service.
 You can export, in real time, the data collected by Stackdriver to Google Cloud Pub/Sub.
-We use this Pub/Sub integration to push logs to the Sumo service in real time.
+We use this Pub/Sub integration to push logs to Sumo Logic in real time.

 Configure a Google Cloud Platform Source